ansingha-zz/ARM-Templates/Install - Configure WSUS/README.md

-This is a template to provision a new Azure VM with WSUS role using 'custom script extension' in a pre-existing VNet.
-•	VM Size: Standard D1 v2
+This is a template to provision a new Azure VM with WSUS role using 'custom script extension' in a pre-existing VNet. â€¢	VM Size: Standard D1 v2

-•	It has a single NIC
+â€¢	It has a single NIC

-•	Naming format for NIC is: <VM_name>-NIC01
+â€¢	Naming format for NIC is: <VM_name>-NIC01

-•	It does not have a public IP address
+â€¢	It does not have a public IP address

-•	Its connected to pre-provisioned VNET
+â€¢	Its connected to pre-provisioned VNET

-•	Availability Set is also created and VM is associated with it
+â€¢	Availability Set is also created and VM is associated with it

-•	Not using Managed Disk
+â€¢	Not using Managed Disk

-•	Additional Data Disk of 500GB size
+â€¢	Additional Data Disk of 500GB size

-•	The disk is initialized using the ‘custom script extension’:
+â€¢	The disk is initialized using the â€˜custom script extensionâ€™:
         Disk Label: WSUS

-•	A folder is created with the following name in the data disk for WSUS content: WSUSContent
+â€¢	A folder is created with the following name in the data disk for WSUS content: WSUSContent

-•	The VM is also connected to an OMS workspace
+â€¢	The VM is also connected to an OMS workspace

-•	The OMS Workspace and the Key Vault exist in a different Subscription
+â€¢	The OMS Workspace and the Key Vault exist in a different Subscription

-•	The VM's Username and Password are stored in the Key Vault
+â€¢	The VM's Username and Password are stored in the Key Vault

-•	The 'Custom Script Extension' PowerShell file is stored in a Block Blob in a dedicated storage account
+â€¢	The 'Custom Script Extension' PowerShell file is stored in a Block Blob in a dedicated storage account